santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/tools/translator.rst

 6. This plugin is licensed under the |EPL|.
 To proceed, select the "I accept the terms of the license agreement."
 Click ``Finish``.
 7. The plugin is not digitally signed, so click ``Ok`` on the pop-up titled "Security Warning."
 8. OSATE2 now has to restart to complete the installation.
 Click ``Yes`` on the "Software Updates" pop-up.
-9. Verify that the installation was successful by going selecting ``About OSATE2`` (under OSATE2 on Mac OS X, under Help on Windows and Linux).
+9. Verify that the installation was successful by selecting ``About OSATE2`` (under OSATE2 on Mac OS X, under Help on Windows and Linux).
 Click ``Installation Details`` and you should see "Aadl-plugin" at the top of the "Installed Software" tab.

 *******
 Running